BN (Hons) Mental Health Nursing

 - An IELTS examination will be requested if deemed necessary, with an overall score of 7 being required for entry onto the programme in line with university and professional body requirements.

 The Application process:

-To apply for the January intake, please use ANJN.
-(January intakes start from Jan 2023)
+To apply for the March intake, please use ANJN.

 When applying, you will also need to select a campus.
 Please select campus code W for Wrexham or campus code A for St Asaph.

 The nursing admissions team will screen each online UCAS application submitted for a level of digital literacy.
 One way of achieving this is that if you are shortlisted we will invite you to a selection event and you will be required to respond to the email invitation – this will assist us in measuring your digital literacy level.
 Attending a selection event does not guarantee a place on the programme so we recommend preparing beforehand to give you the best chance of success.